- 1.1 Mission Statement and History

 - The Upper Peninsula Collection consists of material culture artifacts relating to the ethnic, religious and social diversity of the Upper Peninsula of Michigan.

 - Individual Collections consist of various three-dimensional artifacts related to the lives of important historical figures from the Upper Peninsula’s past.

 - University Artifacts consist of three-dimensional artifacts relating to the history of NMU.

 1.3 NMU Museum Code of Ethics

-BHC staff members abide by the guidelines set forth in the NMU Administrative Policy Manual and adhere to the requirements designated for all staff members.
+BHC staff members abide by the administrative policies, ordinances and guidelines set forth in the NMU Administrative Policy Database and adhere to the requirements designated for all staff members.
 However, this general document does not cover many areas of concern to professional museum staff and the code of ethics outlined below applies not only to staff, but also to volunteers, members of the Advisory Board and its associated committees.